Phil-Gates/probarly/README.md

 # probarly
 more time went into the name than the project (it's probarly not good...)
-[WARNING: DO NOT REPEAT FRAMES IN BAR ANIMATIONS]

 # how 2
   ## the bar itself